pardub/archive_github/README.md

 You now have your second chart. you can change the name of your reports on the top left by clicking on `Untitled Report`.

+The final result of that project can be found on https://lookerstudio.google.com/s/gmzQTVMAssU